tinavas/JumpSeat/README.md

 visit our website http://jumpseat.io for pricing.

 ####DOCUMENTATION
-All administrative and installation documentation is available @ http://wiki.jumpseat.io.
+All administrative and installation documentation are available @ http://wiki.jumpseat.io.
 Once you have installed JumpSeat you will need to use either the browser extension or JavaScript snippet to start creating guides on your chosen apps (see wiki for details).

 ###BROWSER SUPPORT